 Covered bonds are securities that are created from either mortgages or public sector loans, and thus, they are much like mortgage-backed securities (MBSs) sold in the United States.
-Covered bonds have mostly been sold in Europe, but the market for covered bonds in the United States will soon be greatly expanded, since the recent financial meltdown caused by the credit defaults of many subprime mortgages, and the mortgage-backed securities based on them.
+Covered bonds have mostly been sold in Europe.

 The exact workings of European covered bonds differ somewhat depending on the laws of the issuer's country.
 First issued in Germany in 1770 to finance public projects, German financial institutions are still the largest issuers of covered bonds.

 Most covered bonds are backed by mortgages.
 Austria, France, Germany, and Spain allow backing by public sector loans, and Denmark and Germany allow backing by ship loans.